 d.
 If born in another country, do the same as in police clearance.

 8. If married, bring the Marriage Contract legalized in the country where the marriage took place.

 a.
 If married in the US, must be certified by Apostille by the US Secretary of State

 b.
 If married in CANADA, must be legalized by the FOREIGN AFFAIRS and DUTCH EMBASSY.

-The Apostille is certification of public (including notarized) documents to be used in another country.
+The Apostille is a certification of public (including notarized) documents to be used in another country.
 With this certification, documents are recognized by the Government of Aruba.
 The Apostille authenticates the signature and seal of the issuing public official or notary public.
 It does not authenticate the contents of the document.
 The Apostille is a single sheet of paper in a highly structured format bearing the state seal and is attached to your document.

 Process for Citizens and Residents of all other countries

-Documents need to be attested by the Department of Ministry of Foreign Affairs in your country.
+Documents need to be attested by the Department of the Ministry of Foreign Affairs in your country.
 Take the attested documents to the Dutch Consulate and they will Apostille (legalize) it for you.